AutoConfig Job Types

 Two important notes:

-- keep the hedge pair in your config at all times, prefably with buy/sell disabled to avoid crossover between base/quote.
+- Keep the hedge pair in your configuration at all times, preferably with buy/sell disabled to avoid crossover between base/quote.

 Hedge (for bitRage)